MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 **Applies to:  Microsoft R Server 9.x**

-This article details how you can publish and manage your analytic web services directly in R. You can deploy your R models, scripts, and code as **analytic web services** in R using the functions in the [mrsdeploy R package](../r-reference/mrsdeploy/mrsdeploy-package.md).
-The `mrsdeploy` R package containing these functions is installed with both Microsoft R Server and Microsoft R Client.
+This article details how you can publish and manage your analytic web services directly in R. You can deploy your R models, scripts, and code as **analytic web services** in R using the functions in the [mrsdeploy R package](../r-reference/mrsdeploy/mrsdeploy-package.md).  the mrsdeploy R package containing these functions is installed with both Microsoft R Server and Microsoft R Client.

 These web services are then discoverable by other authenticated users who can then [consume them in R](how-to-consume-web-service-interact-in-r.md) or in the [language of their choice via Swagger](how-to-build-api-clients-from-swagger-for-app-integration.md).

-Using the `mrsdeploy` R package, you can [publish](#publishService), [update](#updateService), and  [delete](#deleteService) two kinds of R web services: **standard R web services** and **realtime R web services**.
+Using the mrsdeploy R package, you can [publish](#publishService), [update](#updateService), and  [delete](#deleteService) two kinds of R web services: **standard R web services** and **realtime R web services**.
 Additionally, you can get a [list of all services](how-to-consume-web-service-interact-in-r.md#listServices), retrieve a [web service object](how-to-consume-web-service-interact-in-r.md#getService) for consumption, and [share services](how-to-consume-web-service-interact-in-r.md#consume-service) with others.

 To publish or interact with a web service outside of R, use the [RESTful APIs](concept-api.md), which provide direct programmatic access to a service's lifecycle.